TitlesHead of Vocal Pedagogy

 I am most interested in sustainable and accurate technique that allows a singer to become purely expressive both physically and emotionally in any genre.
 I believe that we have one voice that can be flexible, informed, and nuanced for all opportunities.

-Kevin Wilson joined the Conservatory's voice faculty in 2008 and is an associate professor of voice.
+Kevin Wilson joined the Conservatory's voice faculty in 2008 and is head of vocal pedagogy.
 He teaches applied voice for musical theater and vocal performance students, as well as the courses Structure and Function of the Singing Mechanism, Vocal Pedagogy, and Applied Teaching Practicum.
 Additionally, he serves as director of the Conservatory's Vocal Pedagogy Professional Workshop and as an instructor in the Musical Theater Dance Intensive and Vocal/Choral Intensive.

 As a vocal pedagogue, diagnostician, and rehabilitator, Wilson is dedicated to voice habilitation and securing the voice through a sustainable, flexible technique.
 As a result, his students have performed in venues ranging from the Metropolitan Opera, Chicago Lyric Opera, New York City Opera, the Handel and Haydn Society, Boston Symphony Orchestra, Boston Baroque, and the Oregon and Carmel Bach festivals to Broadway’s Cats, A Bronx Tale, The Band's Visit, On Your Feet, Beautiful, Kinky Boots, The Lion King, Gigi, Rocky, Mamma Mia!, Once, Natasha, Pierre & the Great Comet of 1812, Doctor Zhivago, Cinderella, Avenue Q, Evita, Aladdin, and numerous national tours and regional theaters.
 His students have been finalists and winners in the Tafelmusik Baroque Orchestra competition, Metropolitan Opera Auditions, Classical Singer Competition Grand Finals (classical and musical theater), and the NATS Boston/National Voice Competitions, and have received multiple prestigious regional nominations and awards for performance.